SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 client functionalities, similar to those found in "kubernetes/kubernetes/test/e2e/framework" repository.

-As mentioned in the [motivation][e2e-frame-motivation] of the [e2e-framework][e2e-frame], the project was created to circumvent the disadvantages of [kubernetes' own e2e-tests][k8s-e2e-tests], which are described in more detail in the [goals][e2e-frame-goals].
+As mentioned in the [motivation][e2e-frame-motivation] of the [e2e-framework][e2e-frame], the project was created to circumvent the disadvantages of [Kubernetes' own e2e-tests][k8s-e2e-tests], which are described in more detail in the [goals][e2e-frame-goals].

 PROS:

 * arguments in favor of this framework can also be found under the [goals description][e2e-frame-goals] of the documentation
-* [e2e-framework][e2e-frame] is a well defined framework, that allows the handling of resource creation and deletion
+* [e2e-framework][e2e-frame] is a well-defined framework, that allows the handling of resource creation and deletion
 * official framework provided by "Kubernetes-sigs"

 CONS: